Skip to main content

 Configuration Example

-Create a config.json file:
+Create a config.yaml file:

-"timespanDays": 30
+timespanDays: 30

-Alternatively, use environment variables:
+Alternatively, use the environment variable:

 export ARM_SUBSCRIPTION_ID="sub-1,sub-2,sub-3"